-Check out Tendulkar and Kambli's advice for young Shaw for Australia
+Check out Tendulkar and Kambli's advice for young Shaw on Aus tour

 The young right-hander had made a dream Test debut by notching up a century at Rajkot against West Indies.
 Kambli, who played in 104 ODIs, said Shaw reminded him of his own younger days in cricket.

 "He is a stroke player, goes after the ball and likes to get runs.
-In fact he likes to play his shots," said Kambli.
+In fact he likes to play his shots," Kambli told PTI.

 On what advice he gave Shaw, Kambli replied: "Play your natural game."